 The proposed action would consist of mill preparation, operation, monitoring and reclamation.
 Preparation would involve mill modifications and construction of up to 6 new lined 40-acre tailings impoundments and up to 10 lined evaporation ponds.
-Reclamation would involve construction of diversion channels and reclamation of both the existing and any new tailings impoundments.
-Construction of new tailings impoundments, diversion channel, and evaporation ponds will add approximately 614 acres of new disturbance, and the post-reclamation closure footprint is expected to add 626 acres to the existing impoundment area.
+Reclamation would involve construction of diversion channels and reclamation of both the existing and any new tailings impoundments as well as decommissioning of the facilities, including disposal of all 11e.(2) byproduct material in the tailings impoundments, diversion channel, and evaporation ponds will add approximately 614 acres of new disturbance associated with full operations.
+The post-reclamation closure footprint, with the addition of diversion channels, and the decommissioning of other Project areas, is expected to add 626 acres to the existing impoundment area.

-Environmental monitoring will occur with equal rigor, but with somewhat different monitoring locations, under both alternatives.
-Activities associated with groundwater remediation under the Corrective Action Program will occur with equal rigor under both alternatives.
-Reclamation measures will occur with equal rigor, but with different footprints, under both alternatives.
+It is difficult to compare the proposed action to the no-action alternative due to the uncertainties associated with corresponding actions in response to the hypothetical NRC action of denying the license renewal.
+However, it is expected that environmental monitoring will occur with equal rigor, but perhaps with different monitoring locations, under both alternatives.
+Activities associated with groundwater remediation under the Corrective Action Program will occur with equal rigor, but perhaps with different footprints, under both alternatives.

 Mill operations and reclamation under the proposed action will be conducted in accordance with NRC standards and approvals, and should not have a significant impact on the resources assessed.
-Environmental monitoring on and near the project area, as required would alert the licensee to potential issues so that corrective actions may be taken as needed.
+Environmental monitoring on and near the Project area, as required would alert the licensee to potential issues so that corrective actions may be taken as needed.